Combinatorial structures of the space of gradient vector fields on compact surfaces: Abstract

 \section{Abstract}

-A gradient flow is one of the fundamental objects from a theoretical and practical point of view.
-For instance, various phenomena are modeled as gradient flows.
-On the other hand, little is known about the topology of the space of gradient flows.
-For instance, it is not even known whether the space of gradient flows has non-simply-connected connected components.
-In this paper, to construct a foundation for describing the possible generic time evolution of gradient flows on surfaces with or without restriction conditions, we study the topology of the space of such flows under the non-existence of creations and annihilations of singular points.
-In fact, the space of gradient flows has non-contractible connected components.
+Gradient vector fields are fundamental objects from both theoretical and practical perspectives, since various phenomena can be modeled within this framework.
+The ``moduli space'' of such vector fields provides the foundation for describing these phenomena.
+However, little is known about the topology of the space of gradient vector fields.
+For instance, it remains unknown whether a connected component of this space can fail to be simply connected.
+This paper aims to lay the foundation for describing the possible generic time evolution of gradient vector fields on surfaces, with or without constraints, under the assumption that no creation or annihilation of singular points occurs, by using combinatorics and simple homotopy theory.
+In fact, the space of gradient vector fields on a closed annulus contains a non-contractible connected component, which is weakly homotopy equivalent to a bouquet of two two-dimensional spheres.